 Treating pink eye at home

 I was prepared to try other things if the milk and honey formula didn’t produce results for me.
 I was hoping for overnight results and – though it made me nervous to put something into my eyes that I would normally put into my mouth – I remembered the healing properties of many natural foods and decided the reward was worth the risk.
-(Find raw milk here, and raw, unfiltered honey here.)
+(Find raw, unfiltered honey here.)

 I have read that simple saline washes (salt + water) do the trick for pink eye.
 Have you heard about breast milk being a good cure for it?
 I also read a lot about brewed black tea bags as a good compress and eye drop.
 I know there are many more natural home remedies out there, but am thankful I didn’t have to try any others.